forrest79/phpgsql/docs/db.md

 $connection->setConnectAsync(TRUE);
 ```

 For async connections, you can set timeout with `setConnectAsyncWaitSeconds()` method.
-Default value is 15 seconds.
+A default value is 15 seconds.

 ```php
 $connection = new Forrest79\PhPgSql\Db\Connection();